 includes "prayerstick making, purification, rituals and a

-One was called Calendar One by its modern-day finder.
+One was called Calendar One by the person who found it in modern times.
 It is in a natural

 enclosure in the center of the bowl, one can see a number of vertical

 rocks and natural features in the horizon which formed the edge of the bowl.

 At the solstices and equinoxes, the sun rises and sets at notches

 or peaks in the ridge which surrounded the calendar.
 8